Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Introduction

-However, as discussed earlier, existing bandit algorithms perform very poorly when there are many arms due to the linear dependence of the cumulative regret on the number of arms at the beginning of the experiment.
-Such a cold-start problem is commonly seen in online experimentation and there is a substantial amount of literature on this topic \citep{ye2020cold,lika2014facing,zhang2014addressing,volkovs2017dropoutnet}.
-Examples of existing works to overcome the cold-start problem involve combining clustering and MAB algorithms \citep{miao2019context,keskin2020data}, warm starting the bandit problem using historical data \citep{banerjee2022artificial}, or using an integer program to constrain the action set \cite{bastani2022learning}.
-A separate stream of literature studying many-armed or infinitely-armed bandit problems has addressed this cold-start problem by using subsampling to reduce the opportunity cost \citep{berry1997bandit,bonald2013two,wang2009algorithms,audibert2007tuning,carpentier2015simple,chaudhuri2018quantile,bayati2020unreasonable}.
-The main differentiating factor between our work and this literature is that the inherent matrix structure of the two-sided products allows us to make a more informed selection of the arms to use for targeted exploration + exploitation.
+However, as aforementioned, under a short horizon, existing bandit algorithms perform very poorly when there are many arms due to the linear dependence of the regret incurred at the beginning of the experiment on the number of arms (i.e., each arm needs to be pulled at least once).
+Such a cold-start problem is commonly seen in online experimentation when there are many arms and a short experimentation horizon.
+Examples of existing works to overcome the cold-start problem involve combining clustering and MAB algorithms \citep{miao2022context,keskin2024data}, warm starting the bandit problem using historical data \citep{banerjee2022artificial}, or using an integer program to constrain the action set \cite{bastani2022learning}.

+A separate stream of literature studying many-armed or infinitely-armed bandit problems \citep{berry1997bandit,bonald2013two} has addressed this cold-start problem by using subsampling to reduce the opportunity cost \citep{wang2009algorithms, carpentier2015simple,chaudhuri2018quantile,bayati2020unreasonable}.
+The main differentiating factor between our work and this line of literature is that the inherent matrix structure of the two-sided products allows us to make a more informed selection of the arms to use for targeted exploration + exploitation.
 An alternative solution to tackle infinitely-armed bandit problems is to assume that the reward function is a linear function of actions that belong to a compact set, e.g., as in \citep{mersereau2009structured,rusmevichientong2010linearly}.
 In such cases, pulling \emph{any action} provides information for reward function of \emph{all actions}.
-However, in our two-sided products setting such information sharing is only available if two arms are in the same row or in the same column of the matrix of products.

-Low-rank matrix structure has joined force with bandit settings in many other works \citep{katariya2017stochastic,trinh2020solving,kveton-low-rank}.
-They considered different set-ups than ours.